 Subjects & Samples: Adult male (n=8) and female (n=7) humans were used for this study, 54 - 90+ years old.

-Primary vs derivative data: Data in the primary and derived files are divided by subject identification, then sample number (listed in sample file).
-The primary folder contains TIFF images with binary traces of the fascicles and nerves.
-Neurolucida 360 from MBF Bioscience was used to convert the binary traces into xml file format to overlay with the original Masson’s trichrome nd2 micrographs (in prior dataset) and then to convert the images to jp2 extension (in derived folder).
+Primary vs derivative data: Data in the primary and derivative folders are divided by subject number (listed in subject file), then sample number (listed in sample file).
+The primary folder contains nd2 and TIFF images of the anti-claudin-1 IHC micrographs, as well as segmentations of this histology shown as TIFF images of the binary traces of the fascicles and nerves (loaded and analyzed by Matlab scripts in the "code" folder).
+The derivative folder contains a .mat file with the morphology metrics output by the code, as well as xml and jp2 versions of the image files; Neurolucida 360 from MBF Bioscience was used to convert the binary traces into xml file format to overlay with the anti-claudin-1 IHC nd2 micrographs and then to convert the images to jp2 extension.

 0 - 0 of 0 files